turingschool/curriculum-site/module2/lessons/intro_to_building_a_rails_api.md

 - `response`: captures the response to a given request
 - `JSON.parse(response)`: parses a JSON response

-We strongly encourage you to use [Faker](https://github.com/faker-ruby/faker) and [FactoryBot](https://github.com/thoughtbot/factory_bot) for your testing.
-We'll review how to set those up in the next lesson.

 ## Namespacing and Routing will be extra important!